Breakfast daily, 9 lunches including a picnic lunch in Denali National Park, 10 three-course dinners including a farewell dinner

 Day 12 Valdez–Whittier–Anchorage

 Board a BOAT today and get a closer look at the Trans-Alaska Pipeline Terminal, the many massive glaciers, and the playful sea life of PRINCE WILLIAM SOUND.
 Keep your eyes open for eagles, whales, mountain goats, dolphins, and sea lions!
-This evening, enjoy a farewell dinner at a local restaurant before returning to Anchorage.
+This evening, enjoy a farewell dinner.

 Day 13 Anchorage–Seward (Embarkation)